fafrd/ens-reverse-lookup/README.md

 This repo contains a [Cloudflare Worker](https://developers.cloudflare.com/workers/) script that will perform the reverse-lookup: that is, given an ethereum address, return the ENS domain.

-*This API is publicly accessible at https://ens.fafrd.workers.dev/*.
+This API is publicly accessible at https://ens.fafrd.workers.dev/; however due to Cloudflare free tier limits you may get an HTTP 429, so you should deploy this yourself using the instructions below.

 ## examples